fbpx

 If you are thinking to give ProsperUs a try, here’s something exclusive to No Money Lah readers – you will not find this anywhere else!

-From today till 30/9/2023, key in my exclusive promo code ‘MONEY20’ while you register, and get a FREE SGD50 cash top-up & up to RM300 e-wallet credits when you open a ProsperUs account:
+From today till 30/9/2024, key in my exclusive promo code ‘MONEY20’ while you register, and get FREE cash credits up to SGD100 when you open a ProsperUs account:

 p